Version of the Windows NT operating system | |

 Related |

-Windows Server 2022 or Windows Server 2022 Edition is the tenth and latest major long term servicing channel (LTSC) release of the Windows Server operating system by Microsoft, as part of the Windows NT family of operating systems.
-It was announced at Microsoft's Ignite event from March 2, 2021, to March 4, 2021.[4]
-It was released on August 18, 2021,[1][3] almost three years after Windows Server 2019, and a few months before Windows 11.
+Windows Server 2022 is the 10th and current major long term servicing channel (LTSC) release of the Windows Server operating system by Microsoft Corporation, as part of the Windows NT family of operating systems.
+It was announced at Microsoft's Ignite event from March 2-4, 2021.[4]
+It was released on August 18, 2021,[1][3] almost 3 years after Windows Server 2019, and a few months before the Windows 11 operating system.

 On February 22, 2021, Microsoft announced Windows Server 2022 would release on March 2.[4]

 In June 2022, Microsoft released optional "C" updates for users to test upcoming fixes for Windows Server 2022 (KB5014665).
-While these updates address connectivity issues when using Wi-Fi hotspots after installing Windows updates, there have also been reported issues with LLTP/SSTP VPN clients and RDP failing to connect after deploying these updates.[6]
+While these optional "C" updates address connectivity issues when using Wi-Fi hotspots from the Wi-Fi Alliance after installing Windows NT updates, there have also been reported issues with LLTP/SSTP VPN clients and RDP failing to connect after deploying these optional "C" updates.[7]

 Windows Server 2022 has the following features:[7][5]